sagemath/sagecell/contrib/vm/README.md

 ## Create the "Enveloping Virtual Machine" (EVM).

 This is optional, if you are willing to dedicate a physical machine to SageMathCell.
+In any case **/var/lib/lxc must be a BTRFS system on an SSD.**

+It does not really matter how you create it.
+It is up to you also what resources you allocate to it.
+But something like 4 CPU cores, 32 GB RAM, and 200 GB SSD is a good starting point.

-The automating scripts are not tested since 2018 - please adjust them to current versions and your needs.
+**The automating scripts are NOT TESTED SINCE 2018.** Adjust them to current versions and your needs or use them just as a guidance, if desired.

 1. Configure a package proxy, e.g. Apt-Cacher NG, for the machine that will host EVM.
 2. Install KVM and configure it for your account, consult your OS documentation as necessary.